gretaegan/exploreTokyo-MS2/README.md

 ### Colors

 * The colors I have used in this website have been chosen because I wanted to fit in with the theme of cherry blossoms.
-When people think of Tokyo they are initially drawn to an image of a busy city, but I wanted to convay the side of Tokyo that is beautiful and filled with beautiful pink flowers.
+When people think of Tokyo they are initially drawn to an image of a busy city, but I wanted to show the side of Tokyo that is more nature-focused and filled with beautiful pink flowers.
 I have used a dark colored navbar because I feel like it compliments the site well and provides a professional feel.

 * I chose a Hero image that shows a picture of every side of Tokyo that I want to show - a temple, a city and cherry blossoms.
-I felt it was important to not focus on the city side of Tokyo and to also include to beautiful, nature side of cherry blossom trees, and the historical side showing a temple too.
+I felt it was important to not focus on the city side of Tokyo as it might discourage visitors who do not enjoy a city break.

 ### Overall Feel

 Overall I wanted this website to show the many sides of Tokyo that I have learned of myself, the busy city side, the ancient shrines and temples and the beautiful nature of cherry blossom trees and national gardens.
-I feel like by including the chosen images, by using the pink based color schemes and by the presentation of my information I have done that.
+I think that by including the chosen images, by using the pink based color schemes and by the presentation of my information I have done that.
 The feel of the site is both informative and professional and information is easy to access.
 The company is easily contacted and navigation is simple and easy.